 The format of POST data

-The URL for a service is segmented in a service and object/sub-service, with some magic added to it.
-Normally, when we GET from a service.
-The preferred order is the API version, followed by the service name, followed by the id of the entity, then a GET string, URL-encoded, and separated from the base URL by a question mark.
+The URL for a service is segmented in a service and object/subservice, with some magic added to it.
+Normally, when we GET from a service, the preferred order is the API version, followed by the service name, followed by the id of the entity, then a GET string, URL-encoded, and separated from the base URL by a question mark.
 In the case of PUT/POST operations, the agreed-upon standard is to send the data in the body of the message.

-FitBit composes the service URL a bit differently, making everything a part of the URL, and avoiding dealing with more complexity and eventually performance impact on their end.
-Take for example the following calls:
+Fitbit composes the service URL a bit differently, making everything a part of the URL, and avoiding dealing with more complexity and eventually performance impact on its end.
+Take, for example, the following calls:

 GET /1/user/228TQ4/profile.json